 If you don't have a protective case for your tablet device, I highly recommend you get one.
 I think they are essential for everyone, not just for children and the more clumsy individuals (me included!).

-The lesson here is don't believe everything the adverts tell you.
+The lesson here is: do not believe everything the adverts tell you.
 Always take precautions and protect your devices yourself.
 At least then you can be assured the protection is in place.

 There are lots of different protective cases for the plethora of different devices on the market, and it would be impossible to cover every single one of them, especially as products are constantly changing.

 However, I have an Amazon Fire HD tablet, so I can talk a little about my experiences using the Finite silicon case below.